mengjieli0726/daily_work/ICp_System_test.md

 **Test Sprint2**

-* Belows cases will be handled by Infrastructure squad in Sprint 2:
+* Below cases will be handled by Infrastructure squad in Sprint 2:

-   1) Monitor the pod start time, record the time of 50% ready time, 85% ready time, 95% ready time.
+   1) Monitor the pod start time, record the time of 50% ready time, 85% ready time, 95% ready time to ensure the time match the performance criteria.

-   2) Monitor the CLI response time
+   2) Monitor the CLI response time to ensure the time match the performance criteria.

-   3) Monitor the response time of query Nodes/Deployments/Pods time.
+   3) Monitor the API response time(kubernetes api, keystone auth api) to ensure the time match the performance criteria.

-   4) Monitor the System service and management service metric usage like(CPU, memory, Network I/O) during operations.

-* Belows cases will be handled by other squad in Sprint 2:
+* Below cases will be handled by other squad in Sprint 2:

-   1) Network TPS comparation test:
+   1) Network TPS comparation test(network&storage squad):

         a. compare the container to container network TPS with container to host
         b. compare the container to container network TPS with host to host
         c. compare the network TPS with ipip_enable and ipip_disable
         d. compare the different network solution with other vendor

-   2) Disk IO
+   2) Disk I/O(network&storage squad)

          need other squad input

-   3) Service comparation test
+   3) Service comparation test(need service squad input)

-        a. compare the service performance in ICp and without ICp(put the service outof the docker/ICp)
+        a. compare the service performance in ICp and out of ICp(put the service out of the docker/ICp)

 **Test Sprint3**

-* Belows cases will be handle by Infrastructure squad in Sprint 3.
+* Below cases will be handle by Infrastructure squad in Sprint 3.

-   1) Monitor the time of user CRUD response time.

-   2) Monitor the time of service discover time.
+   1) Monitor the time of service discover time to ensure the performance match the performance criteria

-   3) Monitor the time of delete deployments/pods/service response time.
+   2) Monitor the time of delete deployments/pods/service response time to ensure the performance data match the performance criteria

-* Blows cases will be handled by other squad in Sprint 4
+* Below cases will be handled by platform-ui squad in Sprint 4.

-  1) Concurrent users use Jmeter/load running
+  1) Concurrent users use Jmeter/load runner to ensure the performance match the performance criteria.

+  2) page response time.

+* Below cases will be handled by service squad in Sprint 4.

+   1) Service performance(use some tools like Jmeter/load runner/Vegeta to simulate the client call to esure the service performance match the performance criteria)

 **Test Sprint4**

-* Bug retest which related to performance test
+* Bug retest which related to performance test.

 * Patch the Sprint3 features and do the related performance cases.